 Maxlite 5 vs. Maxlite 4

 Handle Configuration — As can be noted in the photos above, the side handle has been flipped 90 degrees on the new bag (shown on left).

 Hands-On Review of the Maxlite 4

-Ease of Transport
+Ease of Use

 Although you can't push the Maxlite 4 around the airport like the four-wheeled bags that we reviewed, it still maneuvers easily, and because it's so lightweight, it's also easy on the arms.
 The wheels are also much larger than those on a four-wheeled version, making it easier to pull on uneven terrain like a bumpy parking lot or gravel road.
 If you are interested in the four-wheeled design, Travelpro does make a four-wheeled version of this bag.

 This bag held everything in our pack test without a problem.
 The bag's structured walls ensure that the bag stays within the required airline measurements even when it is stuffed, and its exterior pocket provides a useful space for a laptop or reading material.
 Moreover, this carry-on is expandable, thanks to a zipper that sits just between the main compartment and the exterior pocket.
 With the bag expanded, we were able to fill it full of souvenirs on our way home from a vacation.

 This bag doesn't have a lot of options when it comes to features, but as we mentioned above, we did appreciate the expanding zipper.
 This is perfect for trips where you end up purchasing extra souvenirs and don't quite have enough space (or the items that you originally brought magically grow in size).
 Simply unzip the expansion zipper and check the bag.
 Overall though, this bag is relatively simple, which is to be expected in a lower-priced model.

 The Maxlite 4 is a fairly basic bag that comes in a few colors and is not the carry-on to choose if you want to make a statement when you fly.
 It certainly has a professional look to it, but it's also just nondescript.
 This is primarily because this bag uses the tried and true two-wheeled design with top and side handles and an exterior pocket.
 But — and this is the thing — after completing several months of testing, there's a reason why that design is so popular in carry-on luggage: because sometimes basic is better.
 So, if you aren't overly concerned about looking super chic or cool when you travel, we do highly recommend this bag.